 — Jim Rash of Community mimicking Angelina Jolie's weird leg-out-her-dress-slit stance when picking up the award for Best Adapted Screenplay.

-— the Wizard of Oz focus-group film co-starring and directed by Christopher Guest, with Bob Balaban, Catherine O'Hara, Jennifer Coolidge, an almost unrecognizable Eugene Levy, and just enough but not too much of Fred Willard ("Was one green or was I nuts?").
+— the Wizard of Oz focus-group film co-starring and directed by Christopher Guest, with Bob Balaban, Catherine O'Hara, Jennifer Coolidge, an almost unrecognizable Eugene Levy, and just enough but not too much of Fred Willard.

-— most of the categories' simple but bold backdrops and the creative sequences put together for awards such as Editing, Writing, and Music.
+— most of the categories' simple yet bold backdrops and the creative sequences put together for awards such as Editing, Writing, and Music.

 — Chris Rock's bit on animated features, especially the line about how "if you're a black man you can play a donkey or a zebra".